Frequenty Asked Questions About Living at Wilderness Ranch

 For trash collection, contact Boise County Sanitation at (208) 488-5908.

 For the convenience of our residents and to encourage the removal of hazardous fuels within a home's ignition zone, there is a woody vegetation disposal area near the intersection of Wilderness Way and Meadow Lane.
 Please do not dispose of garbage, construction debris, or appliances at this site.
-Our firefighters burn the pile, and they could get hurt if something other than woody debris is ignited.
+Volunteers burn the pile, and they could get hurt if something other than woody debris is ignited.
 It is open for a limited time each year.